 Tax Consequences to Us.
 In general, there will be no tax consequences to us upon the grant of any award.
 We will be entitled to a deduction when a participant has compensation income.
-The deduction amount will generally be the same as the amount of the participant's compensation income, except that the deduction with respect to our Chief Executive Officer and our three highest-paid officers other than the Chief Executive Officer and Chief Financial Officer (the "covered officers") is capped at \$1,000,000 per covered officer per year, with certain exceptions.
+The deduction amount will generally be the same as the amount of the participant's compensation income, except that the deduction with respect to our chief executive officer and our three highest-paid officers other than the chief executive officer and chief financial officer is capped at \$1,000,000 per covered officer per year, with certain exceptions.
 This deductibility cap does not apply to awards that qualify as "performance-based compensation" for purposes of Section 162(m) of the Internal Revenue Code.